 I've written many blog posts that attempt to explain interesting mathematical problems/concepts to make them accessible to a larger audience.

-All things Calculus.
-Favorite topics include definite integration, infinite series, elliptic functions and lemniscate functions.
+All things analysis.
+Favorite topics include definite integration, infinite series, and elliptic functions/integrals.

 Information theory.
 Measuring the information content of language, theoretic strategies of data compression and error correction.

 |Arabic 2 Intensive||Spring 2022||A+|